 - ▶ 19: Activate cycling mode as shown in the illustration for cycling and similar movement sequences.
-For normal walking, switch to standard mode by deactivating cycling mode. - → 1: Activate cycling mode (deactivate stance phase flexion resistance) INFORMATION: Activate by pushing against the stop beyond an initial resistance. - → 2: Deactivate cycling mode (activate stance phase flexion resistance) INFORMATION: Deactivate by pushing against the stop.
+For normal walking, switch to standard mode by deactivating cycling mode. - → 1: Activate cycling mode INFORMATION: Activate by pushing against the stop beyond an initial resistance.
+Stance phase flexion resistance is deactivated by activating cycling mode.